Breaking News

 In addition to the shooting trials, the EVA M2 6×6 also successfully completed non-shooting tests that assessed its performance in vertical grading, trench crossing, and climbing scenarios, demonstrating its capability across various terrains.
 (Picture source: KONŠTRUKTA-Defence)

-The EVA M2 6×6 is an advanced version of the EVA 155mm self-propelled howitzer, featuring an automatic ammunition loading mechanism.
+Previously known under the name BIA, the EVA M2 6×6 is an advanced version of the EVA 155mm self-propelled howitzer, featuring an automatic ammunition loading mechanism.
 The earlier model was designed to deliver firepower through both direct and indirect aiming and incorporates assemblies and design solutions tested in Slovakia and other locations.
 The system is based on the 155mm 52 caliber SpGH, which has undergone extensive testing and tender trials.

 The EVA is noted for its mobility, being a lighter version of the Zuzana 2 howitzer, and its ability to protect its crew from infantry weapons.
 It features rapid preparation and high accuracy of fire, along with the capacity for multiple round simultaneous impact (MRSI) fire.
 The crew operates from an air-conditioned, lightly armored cabin that offers protection against nuclear, biological, and chemical (NBC) threats, small arms fire, and ammunition fragments.